Stella Asling-Riis

-Stella Eugenie Asling-Riis (October 4, 1869 — 1957) was a Canadian writer and a clubwoman in New York City.
+Stella Eugenie Asling-Riis (October 4, 1869 – 1957) was a Canadian writer and a clubwoman in New York City.

 Early life

-Histella Eugenia Asling was born at Simcoe, Ontario, the daughter of Charles Wesley Asling and Mary Isabella Morrow Asling.
+Stella Eugenie Asling was born at Simcoe, Ontario, the daughter of Charles Wesley Asling and Mary Isabella Morrow Asling.
 She attended Parkdale Collegiate Institute in Toronto.

 Career

 An early example of short fiction by Stella Asling, "To History Unknown," appeared in The Canadian Magazine in 1893.
 Asling-Riis wrote a serialized epistolary tale, "The Adventures of Elisa" (1912), for The American Scandinavian Magazine.
 Historical novels by Stella Asling-Riis included Crowned at Elim (1903), The Great Fresh Sea (1931) and Star Over Flushing (1939).
 She also wrote non-fiction articles for magazines.